2017-18: Will redshirt in accordance with NCAA transfer rules.

 High School: Played at national power Simeon Career Academy in Chicago under head coach Robert Smith … Was considered a four-star recruit by Rivals and was rated among the nation’s top 150 players by the site … Was selected to the Lebron James Skills Academy, which featured 80 of the top high school players in the nation, in the summer of 2014 … Simeon went 28-4 and reached the Class 4A (largest class) Supersectional in 2015 … Unanimous first-team all-state selection by the Chicago Tribune, Chicago Sun Times, Champaign-Urbana News-Gazette and the Illinois Basketball Coaches Association, averaging 17 points, eight rebounds and three blocked shots per game … A first team all-area and all-city selection, he was the MVP of the Penny Hardaway Classic after scoring 25 points and grabbing nine rebounds against Arlington (Tenn.) … As a junior, he helped the school go 23-4 in his first season as a starter, averaging 17 points, 11 rebounds and two blocked shots per game … Was a second-team All-City honoree by the Chicago Sun Times and a second-team all-state pick by the Illinois Basketball Coaches Association and the Champaign-Urbana News-Gazette … As a sophomore, he came off the bench and played a significant role for a team which went 30-3, won its fourth consecutive Class 4A state title and finished fifth in the country … He played behind five senior starters in 2012-13, including Milwaukee Bucks standout Jabari Parker … Played for the Mac Irvin Fire AAU program and Coach Mike Irvin, averaging 14.1 points on 68 percent shooting, 7.6 rebounds and 1.8 blocks per game in the Nike EYBL in 2014.

-Personal: Born March 16, 1997 in Lincoln, Nebraska … Son of Edward and Nafeesah Morrow … Has three sisters, Khalilah, Zaziah and Aneesah, and one brother, Ameer … Father played football at Nebraska (won national title in 1994) and mother was an all-conference basketball player for the Huskers … Undecided on a major.
+Personal: Born March 16, 1997 in Lincoln, Nebraska … Son of Edward and Nafeesah Morrow … Has three sisters, Khalilah, Zaziah and Aneesah, and one brother, Ameer … Father played football at Nebraska (won national title in 1994) and mother was an all-conference basketball player for the Huskers … Majoring in communication studies.

 GOMARQUETTE.COM THE OFFICIAL HOME OF MARQUETTE ATHLETICS